Gari-Dev-DAO/GARI_XNFT_V1/README.md

 ## Game Screen
 Here Users can play the games for fun.
 Each game has two options- Play For Free and Play To Earn.
-If User selects the Play For Free option then he can play the game any number of times to make fun but his score will not be reflected in the leaderboard and he will not earn any reward.
+If the user selects the Play For Free option then he can play the game any number of times to make fun but his score will not be reflected in the leaderboard and he will not earn any reward.
-On the other hand if the user selects the Play To Earn option then he will have to bet 0.2.SOL on the onchain solana program where Game PDA will store the betting amount. once betted he can play the game at most 3 times during the game duration (24 hours).
+On the other hand, if the user selects the Play To Earn option then he will have to bet 0.2.SOL on the on-chain Solana program where Game PDA will store the betting amount. once betted he can play the game at most 3 times during the game duration (24 hours).
 Out of all the 3 scores, the best score will be taken out for the leaderboard.
-For each game top 3 winners will be selected and will be rewarded 40%,30%,20% of the total amount betted respectively and the rest 10% will be transferred to game-admin after the game duration (24 hours).
+For each game top 3 winners will be selected and will be rewarded 40%,30% and 20% of the total amount betted respectively and the rest 10% will be transferred to game-admin after the game duration (24 hours).

 ![Screenshot (82)](https://user-images.githubusercontent.com/118275688/225212257-4ce377c8-de5c-4516-ba15-d0917c94c9f1.png)